comit/sonoff-bridge/Sonoff-Touch.md

 * Itead Shop: https://www.itead.cc/sonoff-touch.html
 * Itead Wiki: (na)

 Other than most Sonoff modules (ESP8266) the Sonoff Touch is based on the ESP8285.
+Though the actual chip inside may be a [PSF-A85](https://www.itead.cc/wiki/PSF-A85).

 ## Serial Connection